 PIGEONHOLE PRINCIPLE.
-The Pigeonhole Principle states that if n pigeons are put into n-1 holes, then some hole must contain two or more pigeons.
+The Pigeonhole Principle states that if n pigeons are put into n - 1 holes, then some hole must contain two or more pigeons.
 See Question 8 on Sheet 6 for some applications of the Pigeonhole Principle.
 In Examples 11.3 and 11.6, and Lemma 12.1, we used a similar result: if r + s - 1 objects (in these cases, edges) are coloured red and blue, then either there are r red objects, or s blue objects.
 This is probably the simplest result that has some of the general flavour of Ramsey theory.
 MULTIPLE COLOURS.
 It is possible to generalize all the results proved so far to three or more colours.
 Theorem 12.4.
-There exists $n \in \mathbb{N}$ such that if the edges of $K_n$ are coloured red, blue and yellow then there exists a monochromatic triangle.
+There exists $n \in \mathbf{N}$ such that if the edges of $K_n$ are coloured red, blue and yellow then there exists a monochromatic triangle.
 There are (at least) two ways to prove Theorem 12.4.
 The first adapts our usual argument, looking at the edges coming out of vertex 1 and concentrating on those vertices joined by edges of the majority colour.
 The second uses a neat trick to reduce to the two-colour case.
-Part D: Probabilistic Methods 13.
-REVISION OF DISCRETE PROBABILITY This section is intended to remind you of the definitions and language of discrete probability theory, on the assumption that you have seen most of the ideas before.
-These notes are based on earlier notes by Dr Barnea and Dr Gerke; of course any errors are my responsibility.
-For further background see any basic textbook on probability, for example Sheldon Ross, A First Course in Probability, Prentice Hall 2001.
-Definition 13.1. • A probability measure p on a finite set $\Omega$ assigns a real number $p{\omega}$ to each $\omega \in \Omega$ so that $0 \le p{\omega} \le 1$ for each $\omega$ and $$\sum{\omega \in \Omega} p{\omega} = 1.$$ We say that $p{\omega}$ is the probability of $\omega$ .
+14. INTRODUCTION TO PROBABILISTIC METHODS In this section we shall solve some problems involving permutations (including, yet again, the derangements problem) using probabilistic arguments.
+We shall use the language of probability spaces and random variables recalled in §13.
+It will be particularly important for you to ask questions if the use of anything from this section is unclear.
+Throughout this section we fix $n \in \mathbf{N}$ and let $\Omega$ be the set of all permutations of the set $\{1, 2, ..., n\}$ .
+We define a probability measure $q : \Omega \to \mathbf{R}$ by $q{\sigma} = 1/n!$ for each permutation $\sigma$ of $\{1, 2, ..., n\}$ .
+This makes $\Omega$ into a probability space in which all the permutations have equal probability.
+We say that the permutations are chosen uniformly at random.
+Recall that, in probabilistic language, events are subsets of $\Omega$ .